Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Version 1.0 ## {#version-1-0}

-This initial version was published in April 2020.
+This initial version with Interface-1 and Interface-2 was published in April 2020.
-Interface 1 and Interface 2 were defined.

 ## Version 1.1 ## {#version-1-1}